-

 tech talk

-If youre a solo musician or band wanting to record your own music, or just interested in how I recorded and produced where eternity ends, then read on.
+If you're a solo musician or band wanting to record your own music, or just interested in how I recorded and produced Where Eternity Ends, then read on.

-piano parts
+piano & synth parts

-the drums were again created from the piano keys. all the drum parts are assigned to an individual piano key. to get the sound, just simply press the piano key.
+the drums were again created from the piano keys. all the drum parts are assigned to an individual piano key. to get the sound, just simply press the piano key. again, the drums etc are represented on a midi map.

 the daw i use

-abelton 12 daw
+abelton 12 standard

 and if you look at the bottom, you will see a whole load of lollipops. these are in fact sound levels for each of the notes which can be adjusted individually.